BLOG |

 In recent years, Southeast Asia (SEA) has been gaining the attention of businesses all around the world.
 Its large population, swift urbanisation and advances in technology have all made it known as a powerhouse for both rapid growth and development.
 Even with the current economic slowdown in China caused by the COVID-19 Pandemic, the region as a whole, is predicted to grow at a rate of 6.1% every year.
-If you want to open an entity in China, you can use EOR China to help you expand faster and easier
+If you want to open an entity in China, you can use EOR China to help you expand faster and easier.

 While many businesses are looking to expand their operations into the SEA region, there is still much to consider.
-If you are considering expanding your business into the SEA region, here are some things to consider.
+If you are considering expanding your business into the SEA region, here are some things to consider:

 While it is indeed one region, SEA as a whole is not a monolith.
 Simply put, this one region is home to an entirely different range to cultures, languages, currencies and workplace regulations.
 When expanding into SEA, it should not be considered a single market.

+With 11 countries in the region, each one poses a unique set of challenges and opportunities.
 Needless to say, no two will be exactly alike.
 For example, businesses might not face the same challenges they face in Singapore as they would in, say the Philippines.
 Buying power and preferences will also differ greatly not just across each region, but across the sub-groups in each region.

 For example, China is home to some 33 different states, each with its own unique culture.